Jitao-Hu/Job_Information_Web_Crawler/README.md

 IV.Future Development

-  1.This web crawler can only scrapes information from a single web page, maybe we can manage to get the information from multile pages
+  1.This web crawler can only scrapes information from a single web page, maybe we can manage to get the information from multile pages.

-  2.This crawler will not delete old (outdated) text file, we can implement related function
+  2.This crawler will not delete old (outdated) text file, we can implement related function.

   to be updated...